BenjaBobs/dotfiles/README.md

 # EndeavourOS Bootstrap & Dotfiles

-Reproducible EndeavourOS setup via Ansible.
-Run on a fresh KDE install.
+Setup my dotfiles on a fresh EndeavourOS install with KDE and systemd-boot.

 Assumptions:
 - EndeavourOS with KDE Plasma